dortania/Getting-Started-With-ACPI/Manual/dump.md

 # Getting a copy of our DSDT

 So to start, we'll need to get a copy of your DSDT from your firmware.
-The easyiest way is grabbing the DSDT.aml SSDTTime dumped for us earlier but here are some other options:
+The easiest way is grabbing the DSDT.aml SSDTTime dumped for us earlier but here are some other options: